Aliases for POLR2J3 Gene

 GeneCards Summary for POLR2J3 Gene

 POLR2J3 (Polymerase (RNA) II Subunit J3) is a Protein Coding gene.
-Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+Among its related pathways are RNA Polymerase III Transcription Initiation and Metabolism.
 GO annotations related to this gene include protein dimerization activity and DNA-directed RNA polymerase activity.
 An important paralog of this gene is ENSG00000270249.

 UniProtKB/Swiss-Prot for POLR2J3 Gene